Asqatasun/Asqatasun/README.md

 ## Content of this (last) version

 Bugs :

-#47 : The language detection tests return bad results for uppercase submitted text
+- [#47](https://github.com/Tanaguru/Tanaguru/issues/47) : The language detection tests return bad results for uppercase submitted text

 Features :

 - Rgaa 2.2 referential full supported
 - Postgresql management (creation and insertion scripts)
 - Crawl optimisations (deal with canonical, improve fetch counting, improve fetch of testable data)
-#50 : Provide a way to set-up whether the cookies have to be considered while crawling
+- [#50](https://github.com/Tanaguru/Tanaguru/issues/50) : Provide a way to set-up whether the cookies have to be considered while crawling
-#49 : [SEO 6.4.1] For a given title value, sort URLs
+- [#49](https://github.com/Tanaguru/Tanaguru/issues/49) : [SEO 6.4.1] For a given title value, sort URLs
-#46 : Override default user agent used by apache library to test URL before launching effectively the audit
+- [#46](https://github.com/Tanaguru/Tanaguru/issues/46) : Override default user agent used by apache library to test URL before launching effectively the audit
-#43 : Disable the load of Css content for audit of SEO type
+- [#43](https://github.com/Tanaguru/Tanaguru/issues/43) : Disable the load of Css content for audit of SEO type
-#37 : Mail server is not configurable://github.com/Tanaguru/Tanaguru/issues/37)
+- [#37](https://github.com/Tanaguru/Tanaguru/issues/37) : Mail server is not configurable

+## Other opensource tools

+* [KBAccess](http://www.kbaccess.org/) : database of good and bad examples of web accessibility
+* [Tanaguru Contrast-Finder](http://contrast-finder.tanaguru.com/) : for a given wrong contrast, *propose* good color combination
+* [Accessibility observatory](http://observatoire-accessibilite.org/) : have an overview of the accessibility of a large set of websites

+All these projects are opensource and also under the umbrella of [Tanaguru Github account](https://github.com/Tanaguru)

 Have Fun